Last Updated on

 There are two tabs on the savings calculator.
 The first tab lets you answer the question of how much should I save for a goal.

 The second tab on the savings calculator is for the advanced and lets you define multiple goals at different return levels.
 I have a forthcoming post on how to completely geek out on savings and make everyone, even Dave Ramsey look like a newbie.

 So how much should I save?
 What about the return, what should I expect?

-- If your savings goal is short-term you primary savings should consist of cash or CDs or short-term bonds.
-If your savings goal is closer to 5 years than 1 year you can increase your exposure to longer-term bonds such as Vanguard Total Bond Market ETF (Ticker symbol: BND)
+- If your savings goal is short-term, your primary savings should consist of cash or CDs or short-term bonds.
+If your savings goal is closer to 5 years than one year, you can increase your exposure to longer-term bonds such as Vanguard Total Bond Market ETF (Ticker symbol: BND)